-When we consider supply chain disruptions, they’re driven by multiple factors.
-And that’s exactly what experts like Dr. Amy Kircher, Senior Advisor of the Food Protection and Defense Institute and Assistant Professor at the University of Minnesota, study: the drivers from an event or condition that create opportunities or incentives to commit crimes or disrupt systems.
+The current situation is what experts like Dr. Amy Kircher, Senior Advisor of the Food Protection and Defense Institute (FPDI), study: how the drivers of an event or condition create opportunities or incentives to commit crimes or disrupt systems.

-Are there transportation links we’re concerned about?
+Are there new transportation links that introduce risk?

-Do we have air carriers that aren’t moving as frequently?
+Are there air carriers that aren’t moving as frequently?

-Do we have the same quality controls in place?
+Are the same quality controls in place?

 An Intelligent Adversary

-“We have somebody who’s always observing the system finding vulnerabilities, gaining access, and then evading detection and working around mitigation strategies.
-Unfortunately, even though we’re in this horrific space that is a global pandemic, bad guys still think like bad guys and they’re watching the system and trying to determine where they can make money from the system.”
+“Perpetrators of food fraud are intelligent adversaries,” Kircher explains.
+“There are people who are always searching the food system for vulnerabilities, gaining access, and then evading detection and working around mitigation strategies.
+Unfortunately, even though we’re in this horrific space that is a global pandemic, bad guys still think like bad guys, and they’re watching the system and trying to determine where they can make money.”

-- Capability.
+Capability.
 The knowledge and tactics needed to infiltrate the food system or food products.

-- Vulnerability.
+Vulnerability.
 Accessibility or a place where adulteration could create an impact.

-Are supply demand shifts happening right now for the components?
+Are supply-demand shifts happening right now for the components?

 Are product prices fluctuating?
-Are changes happening in commodity pricing and are we following these changes to understand if counterfeiters are entering the market?
+Are changes happening in commodity pricing, and are we following these changes to understand if counterfeiters are entering the market?
 Often these fluctuations mean there’s something amiss in the system.